clarkttfu/alifc/README.md

 ## Usage

-HttpFc is a just a wrapper of axios
+HttpFc is a wrapper of aixos but sign the authorization header for you

 ```
 const { HttpFc } = require('alifc')